-A list is a simple list, a simple list enclosed in parentheses, a DO-implied list, or two lists separated by a comma.
+theses, a DO-implied list, or two lists separated by a comma.
 Lists are formed in the following manner.
 A simple list is a variable name, an array element name, or an array name, or two simple lists separated by a comma.